smartdevicelink/sdl_hmi_integration_guidelines/docs/RC/GetInteriorVehicleData/index.md

 SDL forwards a GetInteriorVehicleData request to HMI only if there is no cached data available for the requested `moduleType` or it needs to unsubscribe to the module from HMI.
 Otherwise, SDL responds to the request with the cached data without forwarding it to HMI.

+During data resumption process SDL sends GetInteriorVehicleData(IsSubscribe=true) request to HMI and stores data received from HMI in cache.

 The HMI should only return interior vehicle data that corresponds to the request`moduleType`.
 For example, if `moduleType = CLIMATE`, only return [`ClimateControlData`](../../common/structs/#climatecontroldata) and do not return [`RadioControlData`](../../common/structs/#radiocontroldata).

 ### Request